Cosmic Queries– Multiverse Madness with Max Tegmark

 So if by our universe, we mean what astronomers call our observable universe.

-It's just a spherical region of space from which light has reached us so far, I know.
+It's just a spherical region of space from which light has reached us so far, you know, this.

 Then what I call the level one multiverse is just other parts of space that are so far away that light hasn't reached us yet.